mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 This document further defines a new header field to be used with CONNECT-IP "Conn-ID".
-The Conn-ID HTTP header field indicates the value, offset, and length of a field in the IP payload that can be used by the MASQUE as a connection identifier in addition to the IP address and protocol tuple when multiple connections are proxied to the same target server for incoming traffic on the external address.
+The Conn-ID HTTP header field indicates the value, offset, and length of a field in the IP payload that can be used by the proxy as a connection identifier in addition to the IP address and protocol tuple when multiple connections are proxied to the same target server for incoming traffic on the service address.

 Conn-ID is a Item Structured Header {{RFC8941}}.
 Its value MUST be a Byte Sequence.
 Its ABNF is: